 Non-governmental organizations (NGOs) and translation go hand in hand, as specialized knowledge needs to be shared between partners in order to carry out transformative work in the fields of sustainable development, disaster relief, and even inside local organizations with multicultural contexts.

 If I asked who your key stakeholders were, you might mention your board of directors, funding institutions, donors, and beneficiaries.
-Having worked inside an NGO and as a translator for NGOs, I want to demonstrate why your translator could be one of your key partners and how to help this relationship thrive, increasing the impact of the vital work you do.
+Having worked inside an NGO and as a translator for NGOs, we want to demonstrate why your translator could be one of your key partners and how to help this relationship thrive, increasing the impact of the vital work you do.

 The social demand on NGOs for transparency and relevance has never been greater.
 Therefore, delivering the right words to the right people has never been more important for the non-profit sector.
 Reputation is everything when you have the challenge and privilege of channeling supporters’ contributions effectively.

 Each communication piece requires you to carefully report relevant information and deliver it in the right tone.
 No doubt, there are specific terms that you choose and others that you avoid, to reflect the beliefs and values of your organization.
 This is where a professional, human translator can become an important partner for your organization.